 Design:

 If the project and relationship make sense she will ask to enter into a simple design agreement where you sign up for a design package.
 Susan will then translate ideas into a beautiful and functional design that is truly unique and meets your needs and budget.
-The design can be as simple as an advice for a paint color or providing a full set of 3D designs for a kitchen and bath project.
+The design can be as simple as advice for a paint color or something more involved as providing a full set of 3D designs for a kitchen and bath project.

 Once design is complete, you can move on to the next phase of your project on your own or continue with Susan for the product selection process.